 Rating Criteria

-- 0% – Diagnosed but inactive disease with no symptoms.
+- 0%: Diagnosed but inactive disease with no symptoms.

-- 30% – Evidence of persistent symptoms with abnormal chest X-rays or mild functional limitation.
+- 30%: Evidence of persistent symptoms with abnormal chest X-rays or mild functional limitation.

-- 60% – Requires systemic corticosteroid therapy or shows moderate pulmonary limitation on testing.
+- 60%: Requires systemic corticosteroid therapy or shows moderate pulmonary limitation on testing.

-Sarcoidosis may also cause cardiac, ocular, or neurological complications, which can result in separate or secondary VA ratings if they produce distinct functional impairments.
-Because symptoms can overlap with other respiratory diseases, obtaining a clear medical nexus opinion is essential when filing a claim.
+Sarcoidosis may also cause cardiac, ocular, or neurological complications.
+These issues can result in separate or secondary VA ratings if they produce distinct functional impairments.

 Tuberculosis

-Tuberculosis is an infectious granulomatous disease caused by the bacterium Mycobacterium tuberculosis.
-It primarily affects the lungs but can also spread to other organs such as the lymph nodes, bones, kidneys, or spine.
 When TB becomes active, the body forms granulomas to wall off the infection.
-However, even after the infection becomes inactive, many veterans are left with scarring, fibrosis, or chronic breathing difficulties that continue to affect their health.
+However, even after the infection becomes inactive, veterans may be left with scarring, fibrosis, or chronic breathing difficulties that continue to affect their health.

-The VA recognizes several forms of tuberculosis and assigns disability ratings under specific Diagnostic Codes (DCs) depending on whether the disease is active or inactive.
+The VA recognizes several forms of tuberculosis and assigns disability ratings under specific Diagnostic Codes (DCs) depending on whether the disease is active or inactive:

 - DC 6730: Active pulmonary tuberculosis